 Check out Truth or Tradition teachings on:

 More from Write From Karen

-- Book Review: Play Dirty
+- Book Review: Talking to Strangers

 I don’t even know if I can call myself a Republican after this latest fiasco with Congressman Akin … I think I’ll jump over that fence and become a Libertarian.